Gunman opens fire at Oregon college in mass killing

 Survivors were transported to a local fairgrounds and some family members were left waiting for hours to see if their loved ones would be among them.

-"We have grief counselors waiting for those parents who have no children getting off that bus," said the college's president, Rita Calvin.
+"We have grief counsellors waiting for those parents who have no children getting off that bus," said the college's president, Rita Calvin.

 The college, which began its fall term this week and serves more than 13,000 students, 3,000 of them full-time, said it would be closed until Monday.